High entropy leads to symmetry-equivariant policies in Dec-POMDPs: Hyperparameters

-For the PPO hyperparameters that are constant across all our Hanabi experiments, see Table \ref{tab:ppo_hyperparams} below.
-The only non-standard implementation detail in our code is that we mask out the actor loss for the non-acting player, as it always contributes zero to the gradient.
-This prevents the actor loss from effectively being divided by the number of agents and allows for more consistent hyperparameters across 2, 3, 4, and 5 player Hanabi.
+For the PPO hyperparameters that are constant across all our Hanabi experiments, see Table \ref{table:ppo_hyperparams_hanabi} below.
+The only non-standard implementation detail in our code is that we mask out the actor loss and the entropy bonus for the non-acting player, as it always contributes zero to the gradient.
+This prevents the actor loss and the entropy bonus from effectively being divided by the number of agents and allows for more consistent hyperparameters across 2, 3, 4, and 5 player Hanabi.

+To train our OBL agents, we used $10^{10}$ total timesteps to train level 1, and $5 \times 10^{9}$ to train all subsequent levels, where we start training of level $k$ with the final weights from level $k-1$.
+The architecture of the belief model is exactly the same as the one used in \cite{hu2021off}, and is trained through supervised learning.